GenesysTS/Digital-Experience-GSol/content/040-Functionality/040-Voice/_index.md

 You can reach GSol Customer Service with this number: **(+1) 866-288-8546**

+## Personalization

 Depending on your customer profile, you will be offered a personalized service on the phone.
 To illustrate this personalization, we created 3 segments 'High Value Shopper', 'Customer Care Needed', and 'Customer' and we are using Genesys Predictive Engagement to update the customer segment based on the customer web activities in this demo.

 ### Self-Service Bot

 If you do not visit the website, a voice bot will be offered to you.
+The voice bot offers similar capabilities as the chatbots.
-For additional reference, please refer to the "scenario: self-service bot" section.
+<br>For additional reference, please refer to the "Web Messaging: Bot conversations" section.
 You can also reset the customer segment using the link in the footer 'Reset Customer Segment' to demo the voice bot.

 ![One](/images/file_1637598294651_GPE_reset_segments.png)